 At a special meeting of stockholders held on October 26, 2020, stockholders considered and approved the ESPP.
 The ESPP provides employees with an opportunity to acquire shares of common stock at a discounted price.
 An aggregate of 1,655,924 shares were initially reserved and available for issuance under the ESPP.
 The ESPP provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2021, by 1.0% of the outstanding number of shares of common stock on the immediately preceding December 31, or such lesser amount as determined by our board of directors; provided that the total number of shares of common stock that become available for issuance under the ESPP will never exceed 16,559,240.
 If our capital structure changes because of a stock dividend, stock split or similar event, the number of shares that can be issued under the ESPP will be appropriately adjusted.
-We received \$1.4 million and \$0.9 million in cash and issued 60,325 shares and 84,472 shares of common stock under the ESPP for the years ended December 31, 2022 and 2021, respectively.
-No shares of common stock were issued under the ESPP for the year ended December 31, 2020.
+We received \$2.1 million, \$1.4 million and \$0.9 million in cash and issued 78,023, 60,325 and 84,472 shares of common stock under the ESPP for the years ended December 31, 2023, 2022 and 2021, respectively.